Privacy Policy

 Newsletter and Electronic Communications

-Deletion and restriction of processing: We may store the unsubscribed email addresses for up to three years based on our legitimate interests before deleting them to provide evidence of prior consent.
-The processing of these data is limited to the purpose of a possible defense against claims.
-An individual deletion request is possible at any time, provided that the former existence of a consent is confirmed at the same time.
-In the case of an obligation to permanently observe an objection, we reserve the right to store the e-mail address solely for this purpose in a blocklist.
+Deletion and restriction of processing: We may store unsubscribed email addresses for up to three years based on our legitimate interests before deleting them to be able to demonstrate previously given consent.
+The processing of these data is limited to the purpose of potentially defending against claims.
+An individual request for deletion is possible at any time, provided that at the same time the former existence of consent is confirmed.
+In case of obligations to permanently observe objections, we reserve the right to store the email address solely for this purpose in a blocklist.

-The logging of the registration process takes place on the basis of our legitimate interests for the purpose of proving its proper course.
-If we commission a service provider to send e-mails, this is done on the basis of our legitimate interests in an efficient and secure sending system.
+The logging of the registration process is based on our legitimate interests for the purpose of proving its proper execution.
+If we commission a service provider to send emails, this is done based on our legitimate interests in an efficient and secure mailing system.

 Further information on processing methods, procedures and services used: